- Google may be the most popular choice in search engines, but here are 27 search engines you can – and should – try.

 Let’s take a look.

-Here’s “marketing tips” on Yahoo.
+Here are “marketing tips” on Yahoo.

 And here’s “marketing tips” on Bing.